 - Significantly more accurate injection with all injection procedures

 Nowadays more patients are wanting to have their injection performed under ultrasound guidance because of the above reasons, that they improve accuracy, they improve outcome and they reduce the risks of side effects and injury during the injection procedure.

-At Complete Physio we always perform a check ultrasound scan of the region before giving the injection.
+At Complete Injections we always perform an initial check ultrasound scan of the region before giving the injection.
 This helps us to ensure that there are no reasons why we would not want to inject, that the diagnosis is accurate and that there are no significant structures, such as nerves or vessels, that would become injured whilst performing the injection.
 We are able to identify a safe and comfortable path for us to deliver the injection.

 What is an ultrasound guided injection – Accuracy

 We are able to achieve excellent needle visualisation with ultrasound.
 Tracking the needle from the moment it enters the skin to the target tissue.
 We are also able to ensure the steroid is delivered accurately at the point which we wish to deliver it.
 Also, increasingly now, we are using other forms of injection, such as hyaluronic acid, which needs to be delivered into joints or tendon sheaths with the utmost accuracy.
 Otherwise, it is unlikely to give any benefit.
 We would always strongly recommend that any hyaluronic acid injection was given under ultrasound guidance.

 Also, we are increasingly using techniques, such as –